-New building commissioning is a thorough quality assurance process that begins during a building’s design phase and continues through construction, occupancy, and operations stages.
-Commissioning ensures that new buildings operate according to the original design and the owner’s intent and that the building staff is prepared to operate and maintain its systems and equipment.
+New building commissioning is a thorough quality assurance process that begins during a building’s design phase and continues through construction, occupancy, and operations and warranty phase stages.
+Commissioning assures that new buildings operate according to the owner’s intent and that the building staff is prepared to operate and maintain its systems and equipment.

 Re-commissioning is a commissioning process for buildings that have already been commissioned.
 The decision to re-commission may be triggered by a change in building use or ownership, the onset of operational problems, or some other need.
-Ideally, a plan for re-commissioning is established as part of a new building’s original commissioning process or an existing building’s retro-commissioning process, with an owner planning to re-commission a building every few years to ensure equipment and processes continue to operate at their optimal level.
+Ideally, a plan for re-commissioning is established as part of a new building’s original commissioning process or an existing building’s retro-commissioning process, with the intent to re-commission a building every few years to assure equipment and processes continue to operate at their optimal level.

 A typical building project features many contractors and sub-contractors, each of whom are focused solely on their portion of the project and will only conduct testing on the equipment for which they are directly responsible.
 A commissioning provider will test all equipment in an integrated manner to assess how well different systems and processes are functioning together.

-Even properly designed and constructed buildings can benefit from commissioning, as providers will run a system through every operating scenario it will undergo during its lifetime and make sure that its actual operation complies with the basis of design.
+Even the most well-designed and constructed buildings can benefit from commissioning, as providers will run a system through every operating scenario it will undergo during its lifetime and make sure that its actual operation complies with the owner's project requirements and basis of design.

 As system controls grow in complexity to meet increased interoperability, energy, and ventilation code requirements, accompanying value engineering and substitutions increasingly result in last-minute design changes that can have adverse and unintended impacts on building performance and energy usage.

 The commissioning process is a safeguard against these unintended impacts.
-Existing building commissioning examines and fine-tunes building systems to ensure that they are designed to operate in a reliable manner.
+Building commissioning examines and fine-tunes building systems to assure that they are designed to operate in a reliable manner.
 It also looks at how mechanical and electrical systems are integrated with building management systems in order to deliver optimal performance and reduce energy consumption.

 Commissioning goes well beyond the standard scope of work for design and construction phases.
-Identifying and correcting deficiencies during the commissioning process will not only deliver a far more functional building to the owner, it will provide long-term cost savings, reduced construction cost overruns, construction schedule overruns, reduced number of issues an owner deals with during occupancy.
+Identifying and correcting deficiencies during the commissioning process will not only deliver a far more functional building to the owner, it will provide long-term cost savings, reduce construction cost overruns, minimize construction schedule overruns, and reduce the number of issues an owner deals with during occupancy.

 Commissioning providers also facilitate training and educating a building’s facility staff on the proper ways to administer the consistent upkeep that will assure a building’s systems continue to operate as designed.